setms/book/docs/examples/GDPR.md

     In that case, the analyst can replace the hotspot with an **aggregate** named after the required information.
 2. Similar considerations apply to a sequence of **event → hotspot → command**.
     Here, the analyst replaces the hotspot with a **policy** that takes input from a **read model**.

+Just because the process model is complete, doesn't mean we're done with requirements gathering.
+We should define acceptance tests for automated policies, aggregates, and read models.